 - Acknowledge.
 Lets other users know that you are aware of an event and are working on a response. - Add a Note.
 Adds additional text to an event.
-Notes can be displayed in the Event Console page and can be included in automation actions. - Clear.
-Removes an instance of an event from the Event Console.
+Notes can be displayed in the Events page and can be included in automation actions. - Clear.
+Removes an instance of an event from the Events page.
 The cleared instance is no longer displayed. - Suppress.
-Specifies that if the event occurs again on the same device, the event will not be displayed in the Event Console. - Disable.
-Specifies that if the event occurs on any device or is triggered by any application or policy, the event will not appear in the event console.
+Specifies that if the event occurs again on the same device, the event will not be displayed in the Events page. - Disable.
+Specifies that if the event occurs on any device or is triggered by any application or policy, the event will not appear in the Event Console.